dart-lang/language/working/macros/feature-specification.md

 **NOTE**: This feature is a work in progress, and has many TODOs.

-An AspectMacro is used by another macros, to generate shared helper code which will not be duplicated across every library where that helper was needed.
+An AspectMacro is used by another macro, to generate shared helper code which will not be duplicated across every library where that helper was needed.

 Concretely, let's consider the following example: